Muhanad-husn/sociorag/docs/phase7_documentation_package_complete.md

 4. **Production Deployment**: Complete deployment and operations guidance
 5. **Quality Assurance**: Testing and validation strategies for code quality

-The SocioGraph project now has a complete, production-ready full-stack application with comprehensive documentation covering every aspect of development, deployment, and maintenance.
+The SocioRAG project now has a complete, production-ready full-stack application with comprehensive documentation covering every aspect of development, deployment, and maintenance.

 ---